 Summer Glee Musical Theater Intensive provides singers, ages 11-16, an opportunity to receive individual vocal instruction, work with a team of voice teachers and a choreographer to bring together an extraordinary revue performance of musical theatre material.

 For older singers, ages 14-18, the Summer Recording Workshop offers high school singers an opportunity to learn and perform specially commissioned arrangements of pop, a cappella and indie based music, make music videos and studio recordings.

 We also offer a two-semester, Saturday Glee Club at UNC, capped at 40 singers.
 Glee Club is a chance to work with other singers from across the Triangle, take masterclasses with UNC voice faculty, and is open to singers ages 11-16.

 In addition to the youth programs, Community Chorus Project offers PopUp Chorus, an ad hoc chorus for adults that welcomes everyone, and requires no audition or weekly commitment.
 Just show up and sing!

-Singing in a chorus is a community building activity that enables participants to blend their voices with others, increase their confidence and work as a team.
-Chorus is the most accessible branch of the performing arts, requiring no special equipment - we all own our own instruments!.
+Participating in a chorus is a community building activity that enables people to blend their voices with others, increase their confidence and work as a team.
+Singing is the most accessible branch of the performing arts, requiring no special equipment - we all own our own instruments!.
 Music proves time and time again that it is able to cross cultural boundaries, bridge ethnic divides, and is truly the universal language.
 And it is fun!